 The problem of contextual advertising.

 All contextual ad vendors claim that their product is "semantic", in the sense that the matching algorithm is a bit smarter than keyword matching.
-Yet, these products are generally not based on the semantic web and RDF, where most of the concepts that we think about can be mapped to precisely . . .
+Yet, these products are generally not based on the semantic web and RDF, where most of the concepts that we think about can be . . .

 Is watching CNBC hazardous to your wealth?

 How it started

 Last summer I was sitting in a hotel room in San Diego, watching CNBC, which is the channel I find most tolerable when I'm stuck watching cable.